WGLab/VirTect/README.md

-# VirTect
-Detection of viruses from RNA-Seq on human samples
+# VirTect: Detection of viruses from RNA-Seq on human samples